Are solar batteries worth it in the UK? 2026 costs, savings, and who should skip them

 If the sales pitch is “you’ll use all your solar”, treat that as a red flag.
 In the UK, winter exists.

-The simplest money model: “two prices” (import vs export)
+The simplest money model: “two prices” (import versus export)

 You do not need perfect numbers.
 You need the logic:

-• An exported kWh is worth your SEG export rate.
+• An exported kWh is worth your SEG export rate (3-15p depending on provider).

 These are usually not equal, so the economic question becomes:

-Will the battery turn exported (lower-value) kWh into self-used (higher-value) kWh?
+Will the battery turn exported (lower-value) kWh into self-used (higher-value) kWh enough times to pay for itself?

 If you want to anchor your solar generation potential locally first, run your outcode page and come back: